wn-doolittle/caliper-spec/caliper.md

 __Event__: describes a relationship established between an actor and an object formed as a result of a purposeful action undertaken by the actor in connection to the object at a particular moment in time.  **TODO what about the context?**

 __JSON-LD__: a specification providing a JSON-based data serialization and messaging format, processing algorithms and API for working with Linked Data.
+The messages described in this specification are intended to be used in programming environments that support JSON-LD.

 __IRI__: The Internationalized Resource Identifier ([IRI](https://www.ietf.org/rfc/rfc3987.txt)) extends the Uniform Resource Identifier (URI) scheme by using characters drawn from the Universal Character Set rather than ASCII.
 Linked Data rely on [IRIs](https://www.ietf.org/rfc/rfc3987.txt) to refer to most nodes and properties.